oraclize/docs/source/includes/_general_concepts.md

 ## Parsing helpers

-In ordet to facilitate data post-processing, we supply simple simple to use (and audit) parsing helpers.
+In ordet to facilitate data post-processing, we supply simple to use (and audit) parsing helpers.
 This makes it easier to return only the necessary data and decrease on-chain processing cost and complexity.
 Note that authenticity proofs will still reference the full, original content.

 The following parsing helpers are available: